 The Armenian Statistical Committee (ArmStat) estimates that the country needs to invest 63.2 billion AMD or 1.1% of GDP to overcome poverty.
 However, the proportion of total government spending on essential services remains relatively low, with public spending on education, health and social protection amounting 2.0%, 1.3% and 6.6% of GDP respectively in 2018.
 This represent significant lower levels than the average country in ECA (World Bank 2019).
+There is a risk that the measures introduced to maintain some level of economic activity and close the gaps in social protection, health and education fully exposed by COVID-19, would be followed by austerity policies to control budget deficit and consolidate debt, which would be detrimental to the wellbeing of the population, particularly children, in the medium to long term.
 Moreover, out-of-pocket health expenditure is high, social services are underfunded and there is underinvestment in early childhood.
 Considering the multidimensionality of poverty, actual needed resources to overcome poverty and boost human capital are much more.
 Similarly, the share of nature use and environmental fees to GDP is around 0.3%, whereas the average damage from depreciation of natural capital due to resource economic activities in developing countries stands at 8-10% of GDP annually.